2000–01 Buffalo Sabres season: (4) Philadelphia Flyers vs. (5) Buffalo Sabres

 The Flyers were entering this year's playoffs still trying to forget the Eastern Conference finals the previous year.
 In 2000, they had a 3–1 series lead against the eventual Stanley Cup champion New Jersey Devils, but lost the next three.
 Head coach Craig Ramsay was fired in the middle of the season, with general manager Bobby Clarke explaining his decision was based on the fact his Flyers were not "tough enough".
 As Ramsay's replacement, Clarke hired former teammate Bill Barber.
 The Sabres season was not as complicated, as head coach Lindy Ruff led his Sabres to one of their best regular seasons in recent history.
 In the playoffs, the two teams had met three times in four years, with the most recent series ending in with a Flyers win.
 The Sabres would look for revenge in the city of brotherly love.

-After Philadelphia was stopped by Dominik Hasek and the Sabres in the first two games, one of which was ended by a Jay McKee overtime goal, the Flyers came out in Game 3 determined to win a game before losing the first three, and they did by one goal, but they lost again to the Sabres in Game 4 in overtime after Curtis Brown beat goaltender Roman Cechmanek.
-The Flyers won in Game 5 by a two-goal margin, but were hammered by the Sabres in Game 6: they gave up a total of eight goals, five of which were surrendered by Cechmanek, who was replaced early by Brian Boucher, who himself conceded three goals.
-Hasek recorded another shutout in Game 6 as the Sabres progressed to the conference semifinals.
+The Flyers were was stopped by Dominik Hasek and the Sabres in the first two games, one of which was ended by a Jay McKee overtime goal.
+The Flyers came out in Game 3 determined to win a game, and they did by one goal.
+The Flyers then lost again to the Sabres in Game 4 in overtime after Curtis Brown beat goaltender Roman Cechmanek, which put the Sabres in a 3-1 series lead.

+The Flyers won in Game 5 by a two-goal margin to stave off elimination, which was marred by Hasek accusing Flyers centre Keith Primeau of attempting to injure him; Primeau was jostling with Sabres defenceman James Patrick before crashing into Hasek.
+Primeau went unpenalized while Hasek earned a 10-minute misconduct for his outburst with officials.
+The Sabres routed the Flyers in Game 6 scoring eight goals, five of which were surrendered by Cechmanek, who was replaced early by Brian Boucher, who himself conceded three goals, which was also due to the Flyers defensemen pairing led by Éric Desjardins being overworked that series to exhaustion.
+Hasek recorded another shutout, as the Sabres progressed to the conference semifinals.